tom-krieger/security_baseline/README.md

 ## Limitations

-Currently the module is tested with RedHat 6, 7, 8, CentOS 6, 7, 8, Suse SLES 12 and Ubuntu 18.04 (partially tested).
+Currently the module is tested with RedHat 6, 7, 8, CentOS 6, 7, 8, Suse SLES 12, Debian 9 (partly tested) and Ubuntu 18.04 (partially tested).
 Other OSes may work but there's no guarantee.
 If you need your own rules please create Puppet modules and call them from the security baseline module.
 See [extend the security baseline](#extend-the-security-baseline).

 More testing is needed as for every supported OS there are different setups in the wild and some of them might not be covered.

 ### Auditd

-Auditd is configured with immutal rules.
+Auditd is normally configured with immutal rules.
 This meens that changing rules will require a *reboot* to make the new rules effective.

 ### SELinux and Apparmor